Skip to content

 Tandem acquired Harrods Bank in 2017 allowing it limit use of the latter’s banking licence.
 It became popular for its Tandem credit card, that offered cashback on spending and was previously on the best credit cards to use abroad.
 It now focuses solely on savings and loans, and has reinvented itself as the UK’s green challenger bank.

-Tandem offers an instant access savings account, at 3.05% AER, but it’s the 1 year fixed saver that is the real draw.
-At 4.25% it wins out against Atom’s 1-year fixed saver on headline rates, and is only 0.01% off the very best rate offered from any account digital or otherwise.
+Tandem offers an instant access savings account, at 4.4% AER, but it’s the 1 year fixed saver that is the real draw.
+At 4.65% it just edges Atom’s 1-year fixed saver on headline rates, and is close to the very best rate offered from any account digital or otherwise.

 As always with fixed accounts, interest is paid at maturity, and you have no access to your money until the end of the the fixed term.